discord-net/Discord.Net/docs/guides/interactions/application-commands/slash-commands/02-creating-slash-commands.md

     try
     {
-        // Now that we have our builder, we can call the rest API to make our slash command. await client.Rest.CreateGuildCommand(guildCommand.Build(), guildId);
+        // Now that we have our builder, we can call the CreateApplicationCommandAsync method to make our slash command. await guild.CreateApplicationCommandAsync(guildCommand.Build());

-        // With global commands we dont need the guild id. await client.Rest.CreateGlobalCommand(globalCommand.Build());
+        // With global commands we dont need the guild. await client.CreateGlobalApplicationCommandAsync(globalCommand.Build());
     }
     catch(ApplicationCommandException exception)
     {